Jazz standard: 1950s and later

-Modal jazz recordings, such as Miles Davis's Kind of Blue, became popular in the late 1950s.
-Popular modal standards include Davis's "All Blues" and "So What" (both 1959), John Coltrane's "Impressions" (1963) and Herbie Hancock's "Maiden Voyage" (1965).
-Later, Davis's "second great quintet", which included saxophonist Wayne Shorter and pianist Herbie Hancock, recorded a series of highly acclaimed albums in the mid-to-late 1960s.
-Standards from these sessions include Shorter's "Footprints" (1966) and "Freedom Jazz Dance" by Eddie Harris (1966).
+Modal jazz recordings, such as Miles Davis's Kind of Blue (1959), became popular in the late 1950s.
+Popular jazz standards include Miles Davis's "Round About Midnight" (1959), John Coltrane's "My Favorite Things" (1961) and Herbie Hancock's "Watermelon Man" and "Cantaloupe Island".

 In Brazil, a new style of music called bossa nova evolved in the late 1950s.
 Based on the Brazilian samba as well as jazz, bossa nova was championed by João Gilberto, Antonio Carlos Jobim and Luiz Bonfá.
 Gilberto and Stan Getz started a bossa nova craze in the United States with their 1963 album Getz/Gilberto.
 Among the genre's songs that are now considered standards are Bonfá's "Manhã de Carnaval" (1959), Marcos Valle's "Summer Samba" (1966), and numerous Jobim's songs, including "Desafinado" (1959), "The Girl from Ipanema" (1962) and "Corcovado" (1962).
-Later, composers such as Edu Lobo and Egberto Gismonti contributed a great deal to the Brazilian jazz repertoire, with tunes that include "Casa Forte", "Frevo Rasgado" and "Loro".

-The jazz fusion movement fused jazz with other musical styles, most famously funk and rock.
-Its golden age was from the late 1960s to the mid-1970s.
-Top fusion artists, such as Weather Report, Chick Corea and Return to Forever, Herbie Hancock and The Headhunters, The Manhattan Transfer, and the Mahavishnu Orchestra, achieved cross-over popularity, although public interest in the genre faded at the turn of the 1980s.
-Fusion's biggest hits, Corea's "Spain" (1971), Hancock's "Chameleon" (1973) and Joe Zawinul's "Birdland" (1977), have been covered numerous times thereafter and are considered modern jazz standards.
+The jazz fusion movement fused jazz with other musical styles such as rock and classical music.
+Its golden age was 1970s.
+Famous fusion artists, such as Weather Report, Chick Corea and Return to Forever, Herbie Hancock and The Headhunters, The Manhattan Transfer, and the Mahavishnu Orchestra, achieved cross-over popularity, although public interest in the genre faded at the turn of the 1980s.
+Fusion's hits were Eumir Deodato's "Also Sprach Zarathustra (2001)" (1973), and Bob James's "Night on Bald Mountain" (1974), and Herbie Hancock's "Chameleon" (1973).
+Weather Report and The Manhattan Transfer covered Joe Zawinul's jazz standard "Birdland".
+Linda Ronstadt's What's New, Chaka Kahn's Echoes of an Era, and Carly Simon's Torch were 80s jazz standard albums.

-A number of songs written by pop and rock artists have become standards, such as "Somewhere Out There" by Linda Ronstadt & James Ingram, "Yesterday" by The Beatles, "God Only Knows" by The Beach Boys, and "Moondance" by Van Morrison.